-- Line 4a.
-Enter PA revenue miles (or other special factor). - Line 4b.
+- Line 4A.
+Enter PA revenue miles (or other special factor). - Line 4B.
 Enter total revenue miles (or other special factor). - Line 5.
-For the apportionment proportion, enter either the three-factor or the special apportionment, but do not combine the two methods. - Three-factor apportionment-Add the decimals on Lines 1c, 2c and 3c and divide by 100, if all three proportions apply.
+For the apportionment proportion, enter either the sales factor apportionment or the special apportionment, (Line 4A divided by Line 4B-carry to six decimal places) but do not combine the two methods.